 The booming gaming industry is creating opportunities for Australian businesses providing gaming products and services.
 Aristocrat has already established itself as the largest provider of gaming machines in Macau.
 Transcity Asia, a subsidiary of Transcity Group based in Melbourne, opened in Macau in 2010 offering repair and service capability for gaming machines.

-Bilateral merchandise trade is modest: in 2011-12 the total volume of merchandise trade was $54 million, up from $44 million in 2010-11.
+Bilateral merchandise trade is modest: in 2012-13 the total volume of merchandise trade was $40 million.
 Australian exports account for more than 75 per cent of total two-way merchandise trade.
 Major items are prams, toys, games and sporting goods; live animals excluding seafood; and curtains and other furnishing articles.
 Australia's main imports from Macau are medicaments including veterinary and pharmaceutical products.

 Trade statistics may understate the true level of exports from Australia to Macau because there are few direct shipping services and many products, especially food and beverages, which are repacked and trans-shipped via Hong Kong, are not recorded as being of Australian origin.

-Australia and Macau signed a Tax Information Exchange Agreement on 12 July 2011.
+Australia and Macau signed a Tax Information Exchange Agreement on 12 July 2011, and a Memorandum of Understanding on immigration cooperation on 19 November 2013.

 Approximately 2,000 people of Macanese descent live in Australia and around 1,000 Australians live in Macau.